ThinkDataEd/curriculum/docs/unit1/campaign2.md

 3) Are there groups of students who spend their time similarly to one another?

 ###**7.
 Report:**
-Students will complete a practicum in which they answer a statistical investigative question based on the Time Use data collected.
+Students will complete a practicum in which they answer a statistical question based on the Time Use data collected.